Francisca Nneka Okeke

 Francisca Nneka Okeke is a Nigerian physicist.
-She is a Professor of Physics at the University of Nigeria, Nsukka and first female head of a department in the University.
+She is a professor of physics at the University of Nigeria, Nsukka and first female head of a department in the university.
+Due to her research in physics and space science, the International Astronomical Union (IAU) named Asteroid 149831 Okeke after Professor Okeke, in August, 2025.

 Biography

-She hails from Idemili North in Anambra State.
-She earned a Bachelors of Science in Physics (1980), a Masters of Science in science education (1985), a Masters of Science in Applied Earth Geophysics (1989), and a Ph.D. in Ionospheric Geophysics (1995), from the University of Nigeria.
+Francisca Okeke is from Idemili North in Anambra State.
+She earned a Bachelor of Science in physics (1980), a Master of Science in science education (1985), a Master of Science in applied Earth geophysics (1989), and a Ph.D. in ionospheric geophysics (1995), from the University of Nigeria.
 She carried out her postdoctoral work at the University of Tokyo, Japan.

-Okeke was the Head of Department of Physics and Astronomy at the University of Nigeria, Nsukka from 2003 to 2006 and was the Dean of the Faculty of Physical Sciences from 2008 to 2010.
+Okeke was the head of Department of Physics and Astronomy at the University of Nigeria, Nsukka from 2003 to 2006 and was the dean of the Faculty of Physical Sciences from 2008 to 2010.
 She was the first woman to hold both positions.
 Additionally, Okeke was the first female professor of physics in the eastern part of Nigeria.
 During her time as head of department, she advocated for inclusion of more women in the department, which led to the hiring of three new female faculty members and as dean of the faculty she prioritised employing women in faculty positions in the physical sciences.
 She advocates for the wider participation of women and girls in science and technology.

 In 2011, she was elected as fellow of the Nigerian Academy of Science, the highest scientific organization in Nigeria.
-She was inducted into the academy alongside Abba Gumel, a Professor of Mathematical biology and fellow of the African Academy of Sciences.
+She was inducted into the academy alongside Abba Gumel, a professor of mathematical biology and fellow of the African Academy of Sciences.

 Scientific research

-Okeke has dedicated much of her career to studying the ionosphere and the “equatorial electrojet phenomenon.”
-Energized by the sun, the electrojet is a river of electric current that traverses the globe eastward around the dip equator and causes the magnetic field at the dip equator to vary almost five times more than anywhere else on the planet.
-(The dip or magnetic equator differs from the equator by a few degrees, as the Earth's magnetic north pole is different from what is generally thought of as the North Pole.)
-Okeke's research interests include geomagnetism, atmospheric physics, and climate variability.
+Okeke has dedicated much of her career to studying the ionosphere and the "equatorial electrojet phenomenon."

-Okeke's research on how solar activity in the ionosphere affects the Earth's magnetic field could lead to a better understanding of climate change and help pinpoint sources of dramatic phenomena like tsunamis and earthquakes.
+Okeke research on how solar activity in the ionosphere affects the Earth's magnetic field could lead to a better understanding of climate change and help pinpoint sources of dramatic phenomena like tsunamis and earthquakes.

 She has successfully supervised 12 Ph.D. and about 28 M.Sc. students.
 In 2010, one of her Female PhD students, Theresa Obiekezie, won an AU-TWAS young scientist Award.

 Awards

-She was named L'Oréal-UNESCO For Women in Science Awards Laureate for Africa and Arab States in 2013 for her significant contributions to the understanding of daily variations of the ion currents in the upper atmosphere which may further our understanding of climate change.
-Okeke was cited as one of the Top 100 most influential Africans by New African magazine in 2013.
+Okeke was named L'Oréal-UNESCO For Women in Science Awards Laureate for Africa and Arab States in 2013 for her significant contributions to the understanding of daily variations of the ion currents in the upper atmosphere which may further our understanding of climate change.
+She was cited as one of the Top 100 most influential Africans by New African magazine in 2013.

 Personal life

-At age 18 Francisca married physicist Pius Nwankwo Okeke.
-The couple has six children.
+Okeke married a physicist, Pius Nwankwo Okeke, at the age of 18, and they have six children.